Our International MBA Stock Picking Competition is different from others in that,

 The submitted reports are divided equally among each of these judges who assess the quality of the research analysis, valuation and strength of the resulting investment thesis of each report and choose one from their respective subset.
-Dr. George Athanassakos, Rahim Murji and Eeshan Paranjape then choose three finalists from this group of five who are invited to participate in the 2nd round of the competition.
-The three teams chosen as finalists are notified in early February.
+Dr. George Athanassakos, Rahim Murji and Eeshan Paranjape then choose three finalists from this group of five who are invited to participate in the 2nd round of the Competition.
+The three teams chosen as finalists are notified in early-mid February.

 Wayne Peters, Peters MacGregor Capital Management (Australia)

 Robert Robotti, Robotti & Company Advisors LLC.
 (United States)

 Jeff Stacey, Stacey Muirhead Capital Management (Canada)

 Evan Vanderveer, Vanshap Capital (United States)